 See User Guide Setup for details.

-A pull request provides a convenient way for a contributor to propose a set of changes that will be applied to the master branch.
-The changes (also known as commits) are stored in a contributor’s branch, so GitHub can first model the impact of merging them into the master branch.
-A pull request also serves as a mechanism to provide the contributor with feedback from a build/validation process, the pull request reviewer, to resolve potential issues or questions before the changes are merged into the master branch.
+A pull request provides a convenient way for a contributor to propose a set of changes that will be applied to the main branch.
+The changes (also known as commits) are stored in a contributor’s branch, so GitHub can first model the impact of merging them into the main branch.
+A pull request also serves as a mechanism to provide the contributor with feedback from a build/validation process, the pull request reviewer, to resolve potential issues or questions before the changes are merged into the main branch.

 For information about managing pull requests that you get from customers on github.com/adobedocs, see Work with GitHub Pull Requests and Issues.